De Profundis (letter): Publication history

 On his release, Wilde unburdened himself of the manuscript by giving it to Robbie Ross, with the putative title Epistola: In Carcere et Vinculis ("Letter: In Prison and in Chains"), Ross and Reggie Turner met the exiled Wilde on the ferry from England at Dieppe on 20 May 1897.
 The manuscript comprised eighty close-written pages on twenty folio sheets of thin blue prison paper.
 Ross was instructed to make two typed copies, one for Wilde himself, and to send the original to Lord Alfred.
 However, fearing that Douglas would destroy the original, Ross sent him a copy instead (Douglas said at the 1913 Ransome libel trial that he burnt the copy he was sent without reading it).
 Due to its length, Ross could not have it fully typed until August.

 In 1905, Wilde's contemporary translator to German, Max Meyerfeld, published the first book edition with Samuel Fischer in Berlin which was preceded by a publication in Fischer's monthly magazine Neue Rundschau (Vol. 16, Nos.
 1–2 [Jan.–Febr.
 1905]).
 The book appeared on 11 February 1905 and hence preceded the English edition by Ross by about two weeks.
 Ross published the letter with the title "De Profundis", expurgating all references to the Queensberry family.
-This edition would go through eight printings in the next three years, including de luxe editions.
+This edition would have eight printings during the next three years, including de luxe editions.
 The title, meaning "from the depths", comes from Psalm 130, "From the depths, I have cried out to you, O Lord".
-In 1924, when Lord Alfred served six months in prison for libel against Winston Churchill, he wrote a sonnet sequence entitled In Excelsis ("from the heights"), intentionally mirroring Wilde's letter.
+In 1924, when Lord Alfred served six months in prison for libel against Winston Churchill, he wrote a sonnet sequence entitled In Excelsis ("In the heights"), intentionally referencing Wilde's letter.

 A second, slightly expanded, version of De Profundis appeared in the edition of Collected Works of Wilde published by Ross between 1908 and 1922.
 Also included were three other letters Wilde wrote from Reading Prison and his two letters to the editor of the Daily Chronicle written after his release.
 Ross then donated the manuscript to the British Museum on the understanding that it would not be made public until 1960.
 The manuscript is now in the British Library.